Nuuk: Demographics

 With 19,872 inhabitants as of January 2024, Nuuk is by far Greenland's largest town.
 Its population has doubled since 1977, increased by over a third since 1990, and risen by almost 21% since 2000.
 In addition to those born in Greenland, data from 2015 showed 3,826 were born outside the country.
 Attracted by good employment opportunities with high wages, Danes have continued to settle in the town.
 Today, Nuuk has the highest proportion of Danes of any town in Greenland.
 Half of Greenland's immigrants live in Nuuk, which also has a quarter of the country's native population.

 Government

 As the capital of Greenland, Nuuk is its administrative center, containing all important government buildings and institutions.
 The public sector bodies are also the town's largest employer.

-As of January 2021, Nuuk's mayor is Charlotte Ludvigsen.
-Ludvigsen is a member of the Inuit Ataqatigiit party.
+As of January 2026, Nuuk's mayor is Avaaraq Olsen.

-Greenland's self-government parliament, the Inatsisartut, is in Nuuk.
+Greenland's self-government parliament, the Inatsisartut, sits in Nuuk.
 It has 31 seats and its members are elected by popular vote on the basis of proportional representation to serve four-year terms.
 All of Greenland's major political parties have their headquarters in Nuuk, including the Inuit Ataqatigiit, Siumut, Democrats, Atassut, Association of Candidates, and the Women's Party.